undeadpixel/reinvent-scaffold-decorator/README.md

 Bugs, errors, improvements, suggestions, etc.
 -----------------------------------------------

 The software was thoroughly tested, although bugs may appear.
 Don't hesitate to contact us if you find any, or even better, send a pull request or open an issue.
-For other inquiries, please send an email to josep.arus@dcb.unibe.ch and we will be happy to answer you :).
+For other inquiries, please send an email to josep.arus@dcb.unibe.ch and we will be happy to answer you :smile:.